 The Company incurs fees in connection with applying for and maintaining trademarks and tradenames as well as trademarks and tradenames resulting from acquisitions.
 Fees incurred in connection with the application and subsequent renewals are capitalized and amortized using the straight-line method over an estimated useful life.

 Domain Name

-Domain name represents the cost incurred to purchase the website domain name and is being amortized on a straight-line method over an estimated useful life.
+Domain name represents the cost incurred to purchase website domain names which are being amortized on a straight-line method over estimated useful lives.

 Impairment of Long-Lived Assets